 All of our guests comment on the superb, yet convenient location of the gîte.
 Saint Germain les Belles is a peaceful village and is surrounded by gently, rolling countryside.
 It boasts many facilities and attractions:

 - There is also a boulangerie, an excellent butcher and two other grocery shops, selling fine Limousin produce and excellent cheese and vegetables.
 The convenience store in the village also sells beers, wines and spirits along with other every day items.

-- Other shops and services in the village include a pharmacy, a cash point, a tourist information office, a petrol station / very helpful garage and a SNCF rail station with daily trains to Limoges and Brive La Gaillard.
+- Other shops and services in the village include a pharmacy, bank with a cash point, a tourist information office, a petrol station / very helpful garage and a SNCF rail station with daily trains to Limoges and Brive La Gaillard.

 Limousin: The Land of a Thousand Lakes.